afni/afni/cmake/README.macos-arm64.md

 On native Apple Silicon terminals, CMake normally selects `arm64` without an extra architecture flag.
 The post-`project()` dependency hints detect that selected architecture from CMake and do not change it.
-The example toolchain files still set `CMAKE_OSX_ARCHITECTURES=arm64` as a default so Rosetta, cross-compiling, and scripted builds do not depend on the invoking process tree's architecture.
-An explicit command-line `CMAKE_OSX_ARCHITECTURES` value can override that default.
+The arm64 toolchain files still set `CMAKE_OSX_ARCHITECTURES=arm64` as a default so Rosetta, cross-compiling, and scripted builds do not depend on the invoking process tree's architecture.
+An Intel macOS toolchain should be a separate file with `CMAKE_OSX_ARCHITECTURES=x86_64` and an Intel Homebrew prefix, typically `/usr/local`.

 ## Distribution